You would like to know which one of all the Hyaluronic Acid Serums on the market is the best? Here you go:

 The serum is rather liquefied and harmonizes well with any face cream and may be well suited as a hydrating base for the cream.

-A tiny amount of the product can be applied after the cleaning with a cleanser, after the peeling or by applying other materials on the dry-spotted face, the neck as well as the lower neckline.
+A tiny amount of the product can be applied after the cleaning with a gentle facial cleanser, after the peeling or by applying other materials on the dry-spotted face, the neck as well as the lower neckline.

 After the serum has soaked in and dried, a moisturizing cream should be applied for a maximum moisture providing effect.